Exact PPS Sampling with Bounded Sample Size: Introduction

 \section{Introduction}

-Datasets are becoming ever larger, outpacing the growth in computer storage \citep{Zwolenski2014} as well as outpacing Moore's Law with respect to processing time \citep{HiPEACVision2015}.
-Thus sampling is often a key step in data analysis.
+As increasing dataset sizes outpace growth in computer storage and processing speeds, sampling is increasingly central to data analysis.
 One sampling scheme that is popular but challenging to implement is \emph{weighted random sampling without replacement}, also known as sampling with \emph{probability proportional to size} (PPS).
-There are well over 50 papers on this topic; see \cite{hb80} for a review of the older literature.
+There are well over 50 papers on this topic; see Hanif and Brewer~\cite{hb80} for a review of the older literature.
 In a fixed-size PPS sampling scheme, each item~$x_i$ is accompanied by an observable positive-valued auxiliary variable $w_i$, called the ``weight'' (or sometimes the ``size''), and the goal is to output a sample $S$ containing a specified number $n$ of items, i.e., a sample of size $|S|=n$, where each item in the population appears in the sample with probability proportional to its weight.
 An early motivation for PPS sampling was that use of fixed-size PPS samples when estimating a population total $\sum_{i=1}^N y_i$ via the Horvitz-Thompson formula leads to highly precise estimates when the weight of each item~$i$ approximates $y_i$ \citep[Sec.~3.6]{ssw92}.
 Recent work has indicated the usefulness of PPS samples for online management of supervised learning models~\citep{HentschelHT19}, where precise control over sample content is of paramount importance.

 Unfortunately, it is not possible to simultaneously enforce both the sample-size requirement and the PPS property for all datasets.
 As a simple example, consider a dataset with six items $a_1,\ldots,a_6$ of weight 1 and six items $b_1,\ldots,b_6$ of weight 4, and suppose that we desire a sample of exactly 10 items.
 Denote by $p$ (resp., $q$) the appearance probability of an item $a_i$ (resp., $b_i$).
-Since the sample size $|S|$ equals 10 with probability~1, we have $E\bigl[|S|\bigr]=6p+6q=10$; if $q=4p$, then we must have $p=1/3$ and $q=4/3$, which is impossible since $q$ is a probability.
-If we try and fix this situation by choosing $q\le 1$ and setting $p=q/4$, so that the PPS property holds, then $E\bigl[|S|\bigr]\le 7.5<10$.
+Since the sample size $|S|$ equals 10 with probability~1, we have $\mean\bigl[|S|\bigr]=6p+6q=10$; if $q=4p$, then we must have $p=1/3$ and $q=4/3$, which is impossible since $q$ is a probability.
+If we try and fix this situation by choosing $q\le 1$ and setting $p=q/4$, so that the PPS property holds, then $\mean\bigl[|S|\bigr]\le 7.5<10$.